 The Shakers and the Rickers enjoyed a symbiotic relationship from the very beginning.
 An 18th century land swap with the Shakers put the Rickers into the hotel business, and the Shakers became a tourist attraction.
 The Shakers, for their part, found the Poland Spring Hotel to be a lucrative market for their fancy goods and produce.

 The Shakers expanded to 19 utopian communities throughout the Northeast and Ohio, Kentucky, Indiana, Georgia and Florida.
-Three were established in Maine in the 1780s, in Alfred, Gorham and Sabbathday Lake near New Gloucester and Poland.
+They established three in Maine in the 1780s, in Alfred, Gorham and Sabbathday Lake near New Gloucester and Poland.

-Sabbathday Lake, formally organized on April 19, 1794, was known as the ‘least of Mother’s children in the East,’ as it was the smallest and poorest of the Shaker communities.
+Sabbathday Lake, formally organized on April 19, 1794, was known as the “least of Mother’s children in the East.”
+It ranked as the smallest and poorest of the Shaker communities.

 ‘You shall pay’